A strike today at Chevron's liquefied natural gas (LNG) plants in Australia has pushed up European gas prices.

 In a social media post today, the Offshore Alliance said Chevron's demands were the "most unreasonable" of any company it had negotiated with in the past five years.
 "Our members have had enough," the union said.

 The impact of the strike on LNG deliveries may not be immediately felt.
-Gas consumption in Europe and Asia is relatively quiet at the moment.
-However, the risk of supply disruptions has pushed up gas prices, as competition among buyers is likely to peak during the winter peak season.
+Gas consumption in Europe and Asia is relatively quiet.
+However, the risk of supply disruptions has pushed gas prices higher, as competition among buyers is likely to peak during the peak winter season.

-Today's strike "appears to be small-scale, aimed at increasing costs and reducing efficiency for Chevron, but has not yet had a real impact on production," said Saul Kavonic, an energy analyst at Credit Suisse Group.
+Today's strike "appears to be small-scale, aimed at increasing costs and reducing efficiency for Chevron, but has not yet had an impact on production," said Saul Kavonic, an energy analyst at Credit Suisse Group.

 Ha Thu (according to Bloomberg)